sudogene/tp/docs/DeveloperGuide.md

     * 3a1.
 CanoE-COACH shows an error message.
       Use case resumes at step 2.

-**UC03: Edit a Student**
+**UC03: Edit a Student's particulars**

 **MSS**

 1. User requests to list students
 2. CanoE-COACH shows a list of students
 3. User requests to edit a specific student in the list
-4. CanoE-COACH edits the student's particulars
+4. CanoE-COACH edits the student's details
     Use case ends.

 **Extensions**